NadaZakaria99/IKNOWAPP/README.md

 6.Streaming Output:
   The response is streamed to the user in real-time, providing a smooth and interactive experience.
 This feature enhances user engagement and makes the interaction feel more natural.

+# What's Next for IKNOW?
+- Multi-Language Support: Expand support for multiple languages to cater to a global audience.

+# License
+This project is licensed under the MIT License.
+See the LICENSE file for details.

+# Challenges I Ran Into
+- Contextual Relevance: Ensuring that the responses were contextually relevant to the user's query and course material.
+- Streaming Output: Implementing real-time streaming of responses to enhance user experience.
+- Web Search Integration: Filtering and summarizing web search results to provide concise and accurate answers.

+# What I Learned
+- Snowflake Cortex: Learned how to leverage Snowflake Cortex for advanced data processing and querying.
+- Evaluation Metrics: Learned how to use TruLens to evaluate the performance of RAG systems based on relevance and groundedness.

+IKNOW is here to make your study sessions more productive and less stressful.
+Give it a try and experience the future of learning! 🚀